-NB these activities and connections expose another key, false, pillar of the Magnitsky myth – con-man Browder makes out that Hermitage went looking for a lawyer in late 2007 and that's how/when Sergei Magnitsky's found.
+NB these activities and connections expose another key, false, pillar of the Magnitsky myth – conman Browder makes out that Hermitage went looking for a lawyer in late 2007 and that's how/when Sergei Magnitsky's found.
 Such claims are yet more lies.
-Public record documents+ prove Magnitsky’s never a lawyer and he and Browder, Sha'ashoua et al worked together since the '90s.
+Public record documents+ definitively establish that Magnitsky’s not a lawyer and he and Browder, Sha'ashoua et al worked together since the '90s.
 This deception, shifting forward the date of Magnitsky's association by nearly a decade helps maintain the fiction that he's a crusading lawyer – and covers up the fact he's, in actuality, a tax accountant/auditor in cahoots with Browder/Hermitage re illicit share purchases, tax evasion etc.

-(The facts of the matter are corroborated by print evidence and sworn testimony of numerous parties – including those disabled people whom Magnitsky and Browder falsely claimed as employees under a tax scheme for which BB's convicted.)
+Facts of such matters are corroborated by print evidence and sworn testimony of numerous parties – including those disabled people whom Magnitsky and Browder falsely claimed as employees under an illegal tax scheme for which BB (Browder) stands convicted.

 Sidanco, BP and BB: Lessons of Statecraft & Stagecraft

 "You have to understand that the press doesn't know about the stories, have the ability to understand some of these complicated activities, or can't afford to do research," says con-man Bill Browder.
 He and associates exploit these press weaknesses.
 For two decades now, in connection with Hermitage affairs, that void's been filled by a steady stream of false, exaggerated and/or otherwise misrepresentative claims delivered in verbal and writtten statements, PowerPoint presentations and/or via other devices – as the case of Sidanco (alt.
 Sidanko aka the Siberian Far Eastern Oil Company) illustrates.